AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/4.0.1.png?">

+### 4.2 Side Free Wheels

-The robot is equipped with free wheels on its sides, allowing for uninterrupted movements when it is about to encounter a wall at an angle.
+The robot is equipped with medium-size gears on its sides, acting as free wheels, allowing for uninterrupted movements when it is about to encounter a wall at an angle.
 Normally, the robot will be stuck or interrupted when a wall is approached diagonally.
 However, these free wheels enable the robot to glide smoothly along the surface of the wall, perfectly aligning itself to the wall.
 This design minimizes the possible disruptions in movement and enables the robot to adjust its position precisely.

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/4.0.2.png?">

+### 4.3 Camera LEGO Chassis

 The OpenMV Cam H7 Plus is securely placed inside the custom-designed LEGO camera mount which was uniquely designed by the team.
 The mount structures integrate LEGO components, making it easy to attach the camera onto the rotating large motors.
 This LEGO design maintains its uniformity with the overall robot and allows for convenient attachment of additional external components, such as a color sensor placed behind the camera.